-The Sustainable Development Goals (SDGs) are a global framework of 17 objectives adopted by the United Nations to promote peace, equity, and sustainability across the world.
+The Sustainable Development Goals (SDGs) are a global framework of 17 objectives adopted by the United Nations to promote peace, equity, and sustainability.
+Week Without Walls programs at Rustic Pathways focus primarily on goals related to education, equity, environment, and partnerships.

 | Goal | Focus Area |